 Be sure to check the website for information about road closures and road conditions.

-Also, learn about what the weather will be like when you at the time of your visit.
+Also, learn about what the weather will be like at the time of your visit.
 Temperatures can vary greatly, so be prepared.

 Chaco Canyon is located in northwestern New Mexico.